ECA individual travel grant for students participating in the ECM meetings

 - The student should be under 35.

-- The student should be the presenting author of an accepted abstract.
+- The student should be the presenting author of a submitted abstract.

 The ECA Scholarship Fund